hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

 ## Buy (hit an existing sell order)
 ### buy:
 Buys one or more NFT instances that are currently listed for sale.
+The buyer must have enough tokens in his account to pay for all NFT instances; there is no concept of a partial fill, either you buy everything requested or nothing.
 * requires active key: yes

 * can be called by: Steem account